Lapis Museum: guided tour of the Submerged Decumanus

 Description

-The Museum of Water is the focal point of the underground path of the Basilica of Pietrasanta.
+The Water Museum is the focal point of the underground path of the Basilica of Pietrasanta.

-This fantastic project of hydraulic engineering brings back into operation the ancient Greco-Roman cisterns.
+This fantastic project of hydraulic engineering puts back into operation the ancient Greco-Roman cisterns.

-This Complex, located in the historic center of Naples, was built by the architect Cosimo Fanzago in the mid-17th century, on the remains of the Ancient Temple of the goddess Diana.
+This Complex, located in the historic center of Naples, was built by the architect Cosimo Fanzago in the mid-seventeenth century, on the remains of the Ancient Temple of the goddess Diana.

-The Basilica of Pietrasanta, now LAPIS Museum, boasts an evocative underground path, a "Sunken Decumanus".
+The Basilica of Pietrasanta, now LAPIS Museum, boasts an evocative underground path, a "Submerged Decumanus".

-Today the cisterns have water flowing back and have been enhanced by a lighting and technical system that emphasizes volumes and arches through lights and colors.
+Today the cisterns find water and trickles, and have been enhanced by a lighting-technical system that emphasizes volumes and arches with lights and colors.

 A significant step was taken by installing the first archaeological elevator in the historic center, capable of connecting the crypt environment with the underground in just 20 seconds, descending to a depth of 35 meters and 2000 years back in time.